 First of all, you need to learn more about the geolocation of the festival, where you would like to go.
 It’s possible to divide the festivals into the 2 categories:

-Let’s start with the festivals in the North, e.g. in the Northern Europe or better in the UK.
-I would definitely recommend you to find a hotel/ hostel/ apartment/ capsule or whatever there is, otherwise the cold nights probably gonna be a nightmare for you.
-There are pretty high chances, that it’s gonna rain during your fabulous Northern festival and you’ll end up being soaked, dirty and simply freezing!
-The shower facilities on camp probably won’t resemble a bathroom in Ritz Carlton, so you’ll end up freezing even more and then sweating in your sleeping bag.
+Let’s start with the festivals in the North, e.g. in the Northern Europe or the UK.
+I would definitely recommend you to find a hotel/ hostel/ apartment/ capsule or whatever there is, otherwise the cold nights in the camping probably will be a nightmare for you.
+There are pretty high chances, that it’s going to rain during your festival and you’ll end up being soaked, dirty and freezing!
+The shower facilities on camp probably won’t resemble a bathroom in Ritz Carlton, so you’ll end up freezing even more and then sweating in your sleeping bag, full of mosquitos.

 When I went to the Reading Festival in England (which usually takes place around the end of August), I stayed there for just one day and God knows, how I didn’t get sick!
 The weather was changing pretty radically every 30 minutes: from ice-cold showers to the sizzling sunshine (I’m a bit exaggerating, but everybody knows about the weather in England).
-If I stayed in the camping for all the 3 days of the Festival, I would’ve probably died.
+If I stayed in the camping for all the 3 days of the festival, I would’ve probably gotten very sick.

-- Old sneakers (or better huge skater shoes, they will survive the festival for sure)
+- Sneakers (or better huge skater shoes, they will survive the festival for sure)

 - Raincoat!
 Forget about umbrellas, which could only block the view for the other visitors of the festival standing behind you.